chapmanb/cloudbiolinux/README.md

 And, like with the other options, a flavor can also be defined in the config file.
 A command line parameter, however, is preferred.

+### Rolling your own

+BioLinux normally creates a full system for Bioinformatics.
+The tool set to create such an environment is generic.
+So, if you want to install packages on any system, be it desktop, server or VM, the BioLinux tool set can be used to role your own.
+The first step it to us install_bare with a named package list, e.g.

+      fab -f fabfile.py -H localhost install_bare:packagelist=./contrib/minimal/main.yaml

 ## EC2 quickstart

 This provides a quick cheat sheet of commands for getting up and running on EC2 using